DanielShalam/Rush-hour-solver/README.md

-# Rush hour project implemented by A* search algorithm
+# Rush hour solver implemented by A* search Algorithm
-Lab 1 AI course
+Implemented using A*, Multi-threading, numpy martices, heapq and hash.
+Additional features: Puzzle Generator.